michaelmusty/.dotfiles/ISSUES.md

   newlines in their names.
 Can it be made to?
 * Something in the mail ftplugin is butchering the headers, probably something that strips whitespace or quotes
-* Might be able to work out what's up with the TZ environment variable "sticking" for the date insertion commands in bleeding-edge Vim